jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Salt

 Salts, like peppers, are combined with password before hashing for added security.
-Salts are different to peppers in that they are usually unique for each user.
+Salts are different to peppers in that they are usually unique and stored in the database alongside the username.

 ## Unique Salts